-Assuming an initial public offering price of \$10.00 per share, we estimate that we will receive net proceeds of \$44.9 million after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds of this offering will be \$49.6 million after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds from this offering

-- for the expansion of sales and marketing activities, - · for strategic relationships and acquisitions, and - for working capital and general corporate purposes, including continued enhancement of our research and development and engineering capabilities.
+- · for the expansion of sales and marketing activities, - for strategic relationships and acquisitions, and - for working capital and general corporate purposes, including continued enhancement of our research and development and engineering capabilities.

 We have not yet determined the exact amounts that we will spend for any of these uses.
 We are not in any discussions regarding acquisitions.
 The amounts and purposes for which we allocate the net proceeds of this offering may vary significantly depending upon a number of factors, including future revenue and the amount of cash generated by our operations.
 We may utilize up to 50% of the net proceeds of this offering in connection with our initiative to penetrate the iAppliance markets, which would include research and development, establishment of sales and marketing infrastructure, and potential strategic acquisitions.
-The actual amount, however, will depend on market conditions, the growth of the iAppliance markets, and our success in those markets.
+The actual amount, however, will depend on market conditions, the growth of the iAppliance markets.
 As a result, we will retain broad discretion in the allocation of the net proceeds from this offering.
 Pending the uses described above, we will invest the net proceeds in interest-bearing, investment-grade securities.